thrtnastrx/panorama_log_viewer/README.md

 3. Launch the app - it will appear in your menu bar

 ## Usage
+- **Note** - If options appear "greyed out" it's because there is an open window somewhere.

 ### First Setup
 1. Click the menu bar icon